deathtothecorporation/plunder-docs/overview/overview.md

 `T: (state, input) -> (newState, T')`

 Because we're in a purely functional environment, we know that running all the inputs in the log will get us back to the last state.
-This means you get a database engine just by writing functions.&#x20;
+This means you get a database engine just by writing functions.

 You may have gotten the wrong idea: that the programmer has to `include` some kind of event log library or manually cache the current state.
 No, the persistence strategy outlined above is handled by the runtime automatically for all applications in Plunder.
 It only needs to be implemented once and it's trivially available to all applications.
 Because of this, it also means that optimizations happen in the runtime and are also available to all applications.